caraml-dev/turing/docs/how-to/delete-an-ensembler/delete-an-ensembler.md

 # Deleting an Ensembler without any related entity

-An Ensembler only could be deleted if there are no active ensembling jobs or router versions that use the ensembler.
-This page shows the deletion of ensembler **without any related entity** (ensembling job and router version)
+This page describes the process of deleting an ensembler **without any related entities** (ensembling jobs or router versions).

-Navigate to Ensemblers page

-Click on the delete button
+Navigate to the Ensemblers page.
+Click on the 'Delete' button:

 ![](../../.gitbook/assets/ensembler_page.png)

-Please type the ensembler name for confirmation
+Type the ensembler's name in the text bar to confirm your decision:

 ![](../../.gitbook/assets/delete_ensembler_modal_success.png)
 ![](../../.gitbook/assets/delete_ensembler_modal_success_filled.png)

-Once the specified ensembler has been successfully deleted, you will no longer be able to see the ensembler on the ensembler page.
+Once the specified ensembler has been successfully deleted, you will no longer be able to see the ensembler on the Ensemblers page:

 ![](../../.gitbook/assets/ensembler_page_empty.png)